MariaRozhkova/patients-management/patients/README.md

 `http://localhost:8083/swagger-ui/index.html#`

 ## Postman
 Project contains 2 files in folder `./postman-collections`.
-They can be imported in postman. some env vars.
+They can be imported in postman.
 One file is a postman collection with APIs, another one is needed to import local postman environment with specific variables.